-Providing false information on public benefits applications is a crime and if the amount lost to the City exceeds $1,000.00, you will be charged with Food Stamps Fraud, which is a felony.
-Of course, this requires the BFI to first refer the case to the District Attorney’s Office, something we always try to prevent.
-However, even if your case has been referred to the DA, not everything is lost.
+Providing false information on a public snap benefits application is a crime.
+If the amount lost to the City exceeds $1,000.00, you will be charged with fourth-degree welfare fraud, a felony.
+Of course, this requires the Bureau of Fraud Investigation to refer the case to the District Attorney’s Office, which we always try to prevent.
+However, not everything is lost even if your case has been referred to the DA.

 Even at this stage, we can significantly minimize your criminal exposure and in some cases, even convince prosecutors not to file charges.
 If you receive a letter or a phone call from the District Attorney’s Office, call the Norman Spencer Law Group immediately.
 This is the benefit of an attorney-client relationship.

 If you or someone you know has been accused of food stamp fraud, call our New York City food stamp fraud lawyers today for an immediate free consultation.

 Food Stamp fraud is one of the most commonly investigated types of public food stamp benefits fraud in New York these days.
 In New York City, the HRA is spending more resources on food stamp fraud than, for example, on Medicaid fraud.
 Folks investigated for Food Stamp fraud always ask what penalties they face.
 Let’s take a look at this step by step.

 Food Stamp fraud, put simply, is getting the food stamp benefits to which you are not entitled.
 Eligibility for the food stamp program depends on your household income.
 Most food stamp fraud investigations focus on people misrepresenting their income (or their spouses’ income).
 If you are caught cheating, the government will estimate how much you received in SNAP benefits and will want you to return the money by paying restitution.
 Like in other types of public benefits fraud, there are two possible scenarios.
 You can have your case resolved administratively, without criminal charges, or you can be prosecuted and possibly found guilty.